bgctw/lognorm/README.md

 ![](tools/README-example-1.png)

-The sum of the expected values is conserved, while the mutliplicative standard deviation decreases during aggregtion:
+The sum of the expected values is conserved, while the mutliplicative standard deviation decreases during aggregation:

 ``` r
 c(